Ultimovacs ASA: Mandatory notification of trade by primary insider

-Oslo, 29 November 2021, Carlos de Sousa, Chief Executive Officer and primary insider in Ultimovacs ASA, has today bought 1,000 shares in the company at a price of NOK 114.00 per share, and a closely related party has today bought 1,000 shares in the company at a price of NOK 114.00 per share.
-Following this transaction, Carlos de Sousa and closely related parties hold 14,056 shares and 416,035 share options in Ultimovacs ASA.
+Oslo, 2 December 2021, Carlos de Sousa, Chief Executive Officer and primary insider in Ultimovacs ASA, has today bought 1,000 shares in the company at a price of NOK 107.60 per share.
+Following this transaction, Carlos de Sousa and closely related parties hold 15,056 shares and 416,035 share options in Ultimovacs ASA.

 This information is subject to the disclosure requirements pursuant to the Market Abuse Regulation article 19 and section 5-12 of the Norwegian Securities Trading Act.